kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - [[DVC](https://dvc.org/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/VCS/DVC)]
 ***

+## Servers
+- [[uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)] is an application server that aims to provide a full stack for developing and deploying web applications and services.
+It is named after the Web Server Gateway Interface, which was the first plugin supported by the project.
+- [[Nginx](https://www.nginx.com/)] is a web server that can also be used as a reverse proxy (which provides a more robust connection handling), load balancer, mail proxy and HTTP cache.
+***

 ## References
 - [Guide to evaluating MLOps platforms *by thoughtworks*](https://www.thoughtworks.com/content/dam/thoughtworks/documents/whitepaper/tw_whitepaper_guide_to_evaluating_mlops_platforms_2021.pdf)
 - [MLOps Is a Mess But That's to be Expected](https://www.mihaileric.com/posts/mlops-is-a-mess/)